 A Participating Contractor may be declared inactive if they have not had an approved project in the program over a 24-month period of time.
-They will be removed from the NYS Clean Heat Resources webpage http://saveenergy.ny.gov/nyscleanheat., will no longer receive email notifications, and will not be eligible for incentives.
+They will be removed from the NYS Clean Heat Resources webpage67, will no longer receive email notifications, and will not be eligible for incentives.
 Should they wish to participate in the future, they may reapply under the rules in place at that time.